FIVE LITTLE MONKEYS CRAFT!

 Within all the posts I have crafted over time, I try to use any recycling that can be up-cycled in fun kids activities, so if you haven’t gathered yet, what I will be using for this project, then let me enlighten you.

-I happen to gather, tubes, tubes and more tubes.
+I happen to gather tubes, tubes, and more tubes.

 WHAT I COLLECTED!

-I have found the cardboard inner tubes to be an excellent resourse to use and turn into any subject you like, so I put them aside for such a project I will be making within this post.
+I have found the cardboard inner tubes to be an excellent resource to use and turn into any subject you like, so I put them aside for such a project I will be making within this post.

 HOW TO SHOW THIS!